 Ph.D., University of California at Berkeley, 2002

-Dr. Johannes O. Royset is Associate Chair of Research and Professor of Operations Research at the Naval Postgraduate School.
-Dr. Royset's research focuses on formulating and solving stochastic and deterministic optimization problems arising in data analysis, sensor management, and reliability engineering.
+Dr. Johannes O. Royset is Professor of Operations Research at the Naval Postgraduate School.
+Dr. Royset's research focuses on formulating and solving stochastic and deterministic optimization problems arising in data analytics, sensor management, and reliability engineering.
 He was awarded a National Research Council postdoctoral fellowship in 2003, a Young Investigator Award from the Air Force Office of Scientific Research in 2007, and the Barchi Prize as well as the MOR Journal Award from the Military Operations Research Society in 2009.
 He received the Carl E. and Jessie W. Menneken Faculty Award for Excellence in Scientific Research in 2010 and the Goodeve Medal from the Operational Research Society in 2019.
 Dr. Royset was a plenary speaker at the International Conference on Stochastic Programming in 2016 and at the SIAM Conference on Uncertainty Quantification in 2018.
 He has a Doctor of Philosophy degree from the University of California at Berkeley (2002).
 Dr. Royset has been an associate or guest editor of Operations Research, Mathematical Programming, Journal of Optimization Theory and Applications, Naval Research Logistics, Set-Valued and Variational Analysis, and Computational Optimization and Applications.

 - Nonlinear programming